michaelcolon19/dogservicesrus/README.md

 # dogservicesrus

-This is a sample website for my Fundamental of Interactive Design class
+This is a sample website for my Fundamental of Interactive Design class.